dimastatz/coding-assesments/cogntiv/part2/README.md

 ## Detailed Design

 ### Data Collection Tier
 Data Collection Tier is all about collecting log files from the client machines.
 The flow is simple - each client machine will be preinstalled with the log shipping software like [fluentd](https://www.fluentd.org/), [logstash](https://www.elastic.co/logstash/) or custom made log shipper that is activated by a [chron job](https://en.wikipedia.org/wiki/Cron).
-It is better to rely on open-source software since most log shipping problems are solved there (reliability, performance, extensibility, etc).
-So, the log shipper will watch a certain directory for new logs, and once log files are ready, it will request the Data Ingestion API to provide the pre-signed S3 Url and will upload files to the S3 bucket.
+It is better to rely on open-source software like logstash and fluentd, since most log shipping problems are solved there (reliability, performance, extensibility, etc).
+So, the log shipper will watch a certain directory for new logs, and once log files are ready, it will request the Data Ingestion API to provide the pre-signed S3 url and will upload files to the S3 bucket.

 ### Data Ingestion Tier
 The Data Ingestion Tier consists of three components - [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS S3](https://aws.amazon.com/s3/).
 This tier is responsible for the data delivery to the S3 bucket.
 The main concern when delivering the data to the private S3 bucket in the [AWS VPC](https://aws.amazon.com/vpc/) is security and reliability